|Tel||+44 (0)1865 740382|

 MSc DPhil (OXON)

-Professor of Reproductive & Genomic Epidemiology, Co-Director Endometriosis CaRe Centre
+Professor of Reproductive & Genomic Epidemiology, Co-Director Endometriosis CaRe Centre and Director of Graduate Studies

 - Deputy Head of Department